ibm-cloud-docs/Cloudant/tutorials/create_dedicated_hardware_plan.md

     -   Select an authentication method.

     -   Select an environment, which is where the Standard plan instance deploys.
 By default, the Standard plan instance deploys on a multi-tenant environment in the location defined by the region parameter.
 Any Dedicated Hardware environment instances that are deployed in the {{site.data.keyword.cloud_notm}} account that the provisioning user has permissions to view display in the drop-down.
-Choosing a Dedicated Hardware plan instance in the drop-down menu results in the Standard plan instance being deployed on that Dedicated Hardware plan instance in whatever location it resides.
+If you select  a Dedicated Hardware plan instance from the drop-down menu, a Standard plan instance deploys on that Dedicated Hardware plan instance in the location where it resides.

     ![Configure standard instance](images/select_environment.png){: caption="Figure 9.
 Configure standard instance" caption-side="bottom"}